Generalization Error Bounds for Learning under Censored Feedback: Error Bounds on Cumulative Distribution Function Estimates (Ex-post Analysis)

 In words, as intuitively expected, these propositions state that the generalization bounds worsen (i.e., are less tight) when the censored feedback region is larger, and that they can be improved (i.e., made more tight) as the frequency of exploration increases.

 \textbf{Numerical illustration}.
 We also conduct a numerical experiment to illustrate the bounds derived in Theorems~\ref{thm:two_subdomains} and~\ref{thm:three_subdomains}.
-We proceed as follows: 8000 random samples are drawn from a Gaussian distribution with mean $\mu=7$ and standard deviation $\sigma=3$, with an additional 40000 samples arriving subsequently, randomly sampled from across the entire data domain.
-We set $\eta=0.015$, the threshold $\theta=8$, and the lower bound $LB=6$.
-We run the experiment 5 times and report the error bounds accordingly.
+We proceed as follows: $n=8000$ random samples are drawn from a Gaussian distribution with $\mu=7$ and $\sigma=3$, with an additional {$T=40000$} samples arriving subsequently, randomly sampled from across the entire data domain.
+We set the significance level $\delta=0.01$, the threshold $\theta=8$, and the lower bound $LB=6$.
+We run the experiment 5 times and report the error bounds from Theorems~\ref{thm:two_subdomains} and \ref{thm:three_subdomains} accordingly.\footnote{While we evaluate the \emph{a posteriori} bounds under the realizations of the new samples falling in the disclosed and exploration regions ($k$, $k_1$, and $k_2$), we show the averages of the bounds over multiple runs, which can be viewed as an approximation of the \emph{a priori} version of the bounds.
+See also Appendix~\ref{app:more-experiments} for a comparison of the bounds from Corollary~\ref{cor:a-priori-bound} and Theorem~\ref{thm:two_subdomains}.}

 In Figure~\ref{fig:bound}, the ``original'' (blue) line represents the DKW CDF bound of the initial samples without additional data.
 The ``$B(\theta)$'' (orange) line and ``$B(LB)$'' (green) line represent the CDF bound in Theorem~\ref{thm:two_subdomains} without exploration, where the decision threshold is at $\theta$ and $LB$, respectively.
 The ``$B^e(LB, \theta,\epsilon)$'' (red) line represents the bound in Theorem~\ref{thm:three_subdomains} with exploration probability $\epsilon$.